EXCLUSIVE-Alpha Bank picks Davidson Kempner as preferred bidder for $12 bln Galaxy bad loans - sources

 By Pamela Barbaglia and George Georgiopoulos

-LONDON/ATHENS, Nov 20 (Reuters) - Greece's Alpha Bank ACBr.AT has selected U.S. investment fund Davidson Kempner as its preferred bidder to buy a $12 billion portfolio of nonperforming loans in what will be the country's largest ever sale of bad debt, sources told Reuters.
+LONDON/ATHENS, Nov 20 (Reuters) - Greek lender Alpha Bank ACBr.AT has selected U.S. investment fund Davidson Kempner as its preferred bidder to buy a $12 billion portfolio of non-performing loans in what will be Greece's largest-ever sale of bad debt, sources told Reuters.

 The portfolio, known as Galaxy Project and worth 10.8 billion euros ($12.81 billion), also includes the disposal of Alpha's bad loan servicing unit, Cepal.